-See, there were these two traveling salesmen, Boyd and Howard.
-Boyd sold hardware, and Howard sold shoes.
+Have you heard the one about the two traveling salesmen?
+Seems that one was named “Boyd”; the other was named “Howard.”
+Boyd sold hardware; Howard sold shoes.
 So, naturally one day Boyd and Howard got bored with selling wing nuts and wing tips and decided to try their hand at selling a subdivision.

 No joke.
 That is how the West Side neighborhood of Hi Mount began.

 Back in 1906 Boyd Clarke and Howard Bunting developed the “exclusive suburb” of Hi Mount in Arlington Heights, inspired by upscale enclaves such as St. Louis’s Westminster Place and Van de Venter Place, which the two men had seen while living in that city.
 (Hamilton-Brown Shoe Company was part of Brown Shoe Company, as in Buster Brown and his dog Tige.)